mustakimur/COIN-Attacks/README.md

-# COIN ATTACK [ASPLOS 2020]
+# COIN ATTACKS [ASPLOS 2020]
 <img align="right" src="images/coins.gif">

-COIN attack demonstrates the weakness in SGX enclave software model.
+COIN attacks demonstrates the weakness in SGX enclave software model.
 We define three attacks in the enclave interface:
 * ECALL permutation
 * Concurrent ECALLs
 * Input manipulation

-We have developed an extensible framework to independently analyze an enclave on the presence of COIN attack.
+We have developed an extensible framework to independently analyze an enclave on the presence of COIN attacks.
 Our prototype have implemented 8 security policies that could detect:
 * Heap memory leak
 * Stack memory leak
 * Ineffectual condition